 Many people with poor dental health wonder, “Does my dentist know how to cure gum disease?”
 Unfortunately, if your condition has advanced beyond the gingivitis stage, there isn’t a gum disease cure.
 When simple gingivitis treatment fails, your dentist will recommend an aggressive regimen for gum disease treatment.
 Antibiotic treatment, antibacterial mouth rinses, and scaling and root planing below the gum line are steps that may be included.
 Your dentist may also send you to a periodontist (gum specialist).
 In severe cases, gum surgery might be required.
 Please be aware there is no such thing as a periodontitis cure.
 If you’re concerned, you need to immediately visit a professional for advanced gum disease in Newburgh before periodontitis gets worse.
 Schedule an appointment with one of our dentists right away.

 Your dentist can teach you how to reverse gum disease.

 If you’ve recently seen symptoms, you’re probably asking, “Is gingivitis reversible?”
 Indeed it is!
 It’s possible to reverse gingivitis with at-home care.
 But gingivitis treatment has a much better chance of reversing gum disease when you see a professional for regular cleanings.
 Our dentists can help you beat gum disease and maintain your charming smile.
 Reversing gum disease can happen at the gingivitis stage.
 That’s why you must not ignore early gingivitis symptoms.
 A gingivitis cure could be near if you make an appointment with us today!
-Call us at (845) 764-9361 today to schedule your appointment or request an appointment online.
+Call us at (845) 764-9361 today to schedule your appointment or book an appointment online.